 In March 2015 the FSU Emergency Management & Homeland Security Program (FSU EMHS) and the Florida Association for Volunteer Action in the Caribbean and the Americas (FAVACA) held meetings with the San Pedro Belize Red Cross Branch Coordinator, Shirlee Arnould and Red Cross Volunteer Laurie Norton, among others to discuss emergency management needs and to explore technical assistance.
 FAVACA helps facilitate projects that are demand driven; resulting from needs identified locally and defined in collaboration with partners and community members.

-What a day it was press first with sending the info above and below info out to over 50 news agencies and now finally my turn to blog it.
+What a day it was.
+The Press release first – with sending the info above and the info below out to over 50 news agencies and now finally my turn to blog it.
 Still hopeful get a rest in before going to our welcome dinner at Casa Picasso for our San Pedro Red Cross volunteer vacation group of 11 that arrived today – I am beyond ready for a good meal.

 The following write up underneath the food drive pictures was a joint effort between Sue Barkhouse, Shirlee Arnould and myself.
 We were all active in the drive and both Sue and I attended the Sperro welcome dinner at Sandbar Hostel where they were staying.

 Sperro is a non-profit organization from Toronto with a great bunch of 26 people ages 18 – 35 who share a desire to travel serve communities abroad.
-They had already planned to volunteer a week in Orange walk when their group Leader Greg found my blog tacogirl.com and wrote me to say they were coming for 3 days and wanted to know if there was anything they could to do help San Pedro Belize Red Cross.
-Of course I said yes instantly, I would find them a one deal.
-My first thought for a short term project was to contact the San Pedro Food Bank.
+They had already planned to volunteer a week in Orange walk when their group Leader Greg found my blog tacogirl.com and wrote me to say they were coming for 3 days and wanted to know if there was anything they could do to help San Pedro Belize Red Cross.
+Of course, I said yes instantly.
+I would find them a one-time deal.
+My first thought for a short-term project was to contact the San Pedro Food Bank.
 They were all in as was Saga Humane Society when we decided to include them too.
-Sometimes your best cavalry comes from other teams because they are in the same boat and know how much we all need help and resources to do our work 🙂 We could not have done so well with out them, this was the the largest San Pedro food drive to date with over 50 volunteers at 13 locations throughout town.
+Sometimes your best cavalry comes from other teams because they are in the same boat and know how much we all need help and resources to do our work 🙂 We could not have done so well without them.
+This was the largest San Pedro food drive to date with over 50 volunteers at 13 locations throughout town.

-The San Pedro Food bank, started by a group of community members in 2014, exists to help feed struggling families on the island.
+The San Pedro Foodbank, started by a group of community members in 2014, exists to help feed struggling families on the island.
 To be a recipient of the food bank, families consist of at least one working parent with children.
-These families (many are single mothers) make an average income of 75-100 bz a week, plus expenses including utilities and school costs.
-When you do the math that does not leave a lot left over for groceries.
+These families (many are single mothers) make an average income of $75 -$100 BZD per week.
+Their expenses include utilities and school costs.
+When you do the math that does not leave much left over for groceries.
 Currently the food bank supports 22 families (approximately 120 people) with a waiting list of 40 families (approximately 200 people).
 The San Pedro Food Bank was very appreciative that the San Pedro Belize Red Cross reached out to work together and help benefit those that need it most.

 The success of the event surpassed any and all expectations resulting in a grand total of $3600 and enough food to feed the participating families for 3 weeks, and many animals.
 San Pedro Food Bank, Sperro, Saga Humane Society and San Pedro Belize Red Cross demonstrated teamwork at it finest.